Fall 2014 Orientation and Welcome Information

 AFTER YOU ARRIVE IN SACRAMENTO

-Once you have made arrangements for temporary housing, you should plan to come to our Office of Global Education (Lassen Hall, Room 2304).
+Once you have made arrangements for temporary housing, you should plan to come to the International Programs and Global Engagment office (Lassen Hall, Room 2304).
 We will endeavor to answer any initial questions you may have and help you begin your adjustment to campus and community life.
 In addition we will give you informational materials including an orientation/registration packet.
 You should bring all of your immigration documentation with you for your first visit.
-During the summer, our office is open Monday – Friday from 9:00 AM to 12:00 Noon and 12:30 to 4:00 PM.
+During the summer, our office is open Monday Friday from 9:00 AM to 12:00 Noon and 12:30 PM to 4:00 PM.

 IMMIGRATION ISSUES: STUDENTS TRANSFERING FROM ANOTHER US INSTITUTION